-This option is applicable only for the students of Cambridge Examination Board (CEB) and Aga Khan University Examination Board (AKU-EB only students who have completed their HSSC II can avail this option).
-If your grades are high as per the criteria mentioned below, you can apply for Grade Based Exemption and need to upload the attested copies of your O & A level or SSC/HSSC transcripts in the 'Upload Document' section of your e-application.
+This option is applicable only for the students of Cambridge Examination Board (CEB) and Aga Khan University Examination Board (AKU-EB students who have not completed their HSSC II can avail this option by using their HSSC I mark).
+If your grades are high as per the criteria mentioned below, you can apply for Grade Based Exemption and need to upload the attested copies of your O & A level or SSC/HSSC transcripts in the 'Upload Document' section of your eapplication.